OGD09/nic_sharing/README.md

 - **Custom DNS Option**: Allows specifying a custom DNS server with the `--dns` option, such as a DNS server in an Active Directory environment.
 - **Dynamic Wi-Fi Configuration**: Generates a temporary `hostapd.conf` file based on specified SSID and password.
 This file is deleted upon deactivation.
 - **Wi-Fi Interface Unblocking**: Checks if the Wi-Fi interface is blocked and unblocks it if necessary.
+- **Automatic Disconnection Check and Restoration**: If the Wi-Fi interface is connected to a network before activation, the script uses `nmcli` to disconnect it.
+Upon deactivation, the interface’s previous state is restored, reconnecting it if it was connected previously.
 - **Reverts to Original State**: When disabled, all configurations, including IP forwarding, iptables rules, and DHCP settings, are restored to their original state.

 ## How It Works

 1. **Enabling Sharing (`on`)**:
+   - Ensures the Wi-Fi interface is disconnected from any active networks.
    - Enables IP forwarding.
    - Configures NAT for internet sharing through iptables.
    - Configures `dnsmasq` to provide DHCP and (optionally) a custom DNS server.